-The Resource Center holds an LGBTQ Support Group every semester in which you can feel safe as an LGBTQ student to discuss what’s going on in your life, LGBTQ topics, or anything else you desire with peers and a facilitator.
+The Resource Center holds an LGBTQ+ Support Group every semester in which you can feel safe as an LGBTQ student to discuss what’s going on in your life, LGBTQ topics, or anything else you desire with peers and a facilitator.
 This is a group for you to receive and give support, learn about other people’s experiences, and be in a safe place for exploration.
-Topics may include, but are not limited to: Coming Out, Activism, Homophobia, LGBTQ Rights, the Media, Family, College Life, Identity, Sex, Safety, World Politics, Friendship, Relationships.
-For more information on the next LGBTQ Support Group please contact the LGBTQ Resource Center: 718.982.3091.
+Topics may include, but are not limited to: Coming Out, Activism, Homophobia, Transphobia, LGBTQ Rights, the Media, Family, College Life, Identity, Sexual Health, Safety, World Politics, Friendship, Relationships.
+For more information on the next LGBTQ+ Support Group please contact the LGBTQ Resource Center: Jeremiah.Jurkiewicz@csi.cuny.edu

 Safezone Training/Ally Training

-The Resource Center also holds Ally and Safe Zone Training every semester to help train student, faculty and staff.
-Through training participants learn how to use inclusive language, identify societal prejudices and the importance of being an outspoken ally to the LGBTQ Community.
-For more information on the next training please contact the Office of Student Life: 718-982-3091.
+The Resource Center holds Ally and Safe Zone Trainings every semester to help train students, faculty and staff.
+Through training participants learn LGBTQ+ terminology, how to use inclusive language, identify societal prejudices, and the importance of being an outspoken ally to the LGBTQ+ Community.
+For more information on the next training please contact the Center: Jeremiah.Jurkiewicz@csi.cuny.edu

-“Pride Kamp” is an annual one day conference held at the beginning of every Fall semester as a welcoming, teaching, and leadership development for LGBT and Ally students.
-The day includes a keynote speaker, roundtable discussions, Ally training, lunch, and a meet & greet with LGBTQ and Ally faculty/staff.
-Pride Kamp allows students to connect with others, discuss issues important to the LGBT and Ally community, foster a connection between students and educators, and be aware of the resources available to them.
+“Pride Kamp” is an annual one-day conference held at the beginning of every Fall semester as a welcoming, teaching, and leadership development for LGBTQ+ and Ally students.
+The day includes a keynote speaker, workshops, Ally training, lunch, and a meet & greet with LGBTQ and Ally faculty/staff.
+Pride Kamp allows students to connect with one another, discuss issues important to the LGBTQ+ and Ally community, foster a connection between students and educators, and be aware of the resources available to them.
 The mission of this conference is to ensure that students know they have opportunity and support on campus from the moment they begin their education.
-Pride Kamp is brought to you by the Office of Student Life-LGBTQ Resource Center and Pluralism & Diversity.
+Pride Kamp is brought to you by the Office of Student Life - LGBTQ Resource Center/Pluralism & Diversity and Student Government.

-The LGBTQ Resource Center also hosts an annual Lavender Graduation Reception.
-The Lavender Graduation Reception is a special graduation ceremony that honors the achievements of graduating lesbian, gay, bisexual, transgender, and queer students at the College of Staten Island.
-We seek to recognize graduating students, former alumni and current faculty and staff.
-The Lavender Graduation Reception provides a safe space to honor those graduating students, not only for their scholastic achievements, but for their successes, challenges, obstacles, and achievements navigating their time at CSI as a member of the LGBTQ community.
+The LGBTQ Resource Center hosts an annual Lavender Graduation.
+Lavender Graduation is a special graduation ceremony that honors the achievements of graduating lesbian, gay, bisexual, transgender, and queer students at the College of Staten Island.
+We seek to recognize graduating students, alumni, and current faculty and staff.
+Lavender Graduation provides a safe space to honor those graduating students, not only for their scholastic achievements, but for their successes, challenges, obstacles, and achievements navigating their time at CSI as a member of the LGBTQ+ community.
 We seek to recognize and honor students, not only for what they have done, but for being who they are.